Methods: Measuring Health

 Mortality Rates

 Mortality is an event that can be presented as an incidence rate or proportion.
 But it is traditional to speak of “mortality rates” however the figures were actually calculated, and we will follow that tradition.
 There are various forms of mortality rate, beginning with those that refer to particular groups, such as child mortality rates, and proceeding to the overall, crude mortality (or crude death) rate.
-Because the death of a child represents the most significant loss of potential life, and also because children are vulnerable and child health is sensitive to variations in the social environment, there are several indicators of child mortality.
+Because the death of a child represents such a major loss of potential life, and also because children are vulnerable and child health is sensitive to variations in the social environment, there are several indicators of child mortality.

 Infant mortality rate (IMR)